Dash-Industry-Forum/Events/event.bs.md

 </table>
   <figcaption class="table">MPD Event elements</figcaption>
 </figure>

-Note: The attribute @dispatchMode is not defined by ISO/IEC 23009-1.
-DASH-IF plans to propose addition of such attribute to the specification as soon as possible.

 As is shown in Figure 3, each MPD Event has three associated timing parameters along the media timeline: